koding/koding/go/src/koding/kites/kloud/provisioner/hackathon2016/README.md

 excited to share this weekend (virtually) with you as you hack on your amazing projects.

-This document will serve as your “guide” as you compete in this one of a kind event.
+This document will serve as your “guide” as you compete in this event.
 Please read it as there's a ton of great info in here.

 Good luck!

 ====
-A special always-on VM has been added to your account.
+A free, always-on VM has been added to your account.
 You are reading this file on that special VM.
 The specs of this VM are:
 1GB RAM, 1 Core CPU, 25GB Disk